Back-to-School Health: A+

 1. Set a Sleep Schedule

 Sleep is crucial.
 You can feel grumpy and unmotivated if you don't get enough of it.
 How much you need depends on several factors, including your age.
 Most people require between seven and 10 hours of sleep each night, though some people claim to feel rested after just a few.
 One healthy habit is to set up a bedtime routine.
 Work backward, starting with the time you want to wake up in the morning.
 Then, subtract how many hours you need to sleep.
 For example, if you're going to get up at 7 a.m. and want eight hours of sleep, you should get to sleep by 11 p.m.
+See more tips about getting the best sleep using this guide.

 2. Eat Your Breakfast